stanislaw/SoftwareDesignHeuristics/README.md

 for a prototype of your final work: make it work with 1 file instead of 10000 or with 20 bytes instead of 20 gigabytes.

+### Weakest link

+A piece of information is only as clear as its most ambiguous piece.
+This is a generalisation from the following fragment from "Patterns for Writing Effective Use Cases" by Steve Adolph et al., Chapter 6.6:

+> Like the old proverb, "A chain is only as strong as its weakest link", a use case is only as clear as its most ambiguous step.

 ### There is no such thing as Many

 Many does exist but it is difficult to cognize with a human mind.
 Many needs an